 The first step to an awesome paperless file system is saving your files.
 Files such as documents, spreadsheets, images, etc. are all ready to be saved in their current format.
 What is a Format?
 When you see a file anyfilename.xxx the .xxx is the format.

 One of the most common formats is abc.PDF.
 You may recognize the extension because it is the extension for a program called Adobe Acrobat.
-Adobe provides a free PDF reader as well as more advanced versions which allow you to “print” PDF files.
+Adobe provides a free PDF reader as well as more advanced versions that allow you to “print” PDF files.
 It’s a virtual printer.
 The PDF printer is used when you are using a program, such as QuickBooks and you need to print a report that you want to save.
 The graphic below illustrates the PDF printer.

 Another file format that works well is the Microsoft .xps printer.
 You can see that the XPS printer in the graphic is also available.
 For you Mac folks both extensions work as well!